genepattern/tfsites.DefineTfBindingSitesFromPBM/docs/v1/index.md

 AAAAAACA     0.12
 ```

-2. Histograms of Relative Affinities (.png)
+2. histograms of relative affinities (.png)
 - Histogram plots
   - All relative affinity values
   - Relative affinity values for the sequences that follow the TF binding site definition